 As a chartered accountant you are never limited to one discipline.
 You can take your career into a diverse range of specialist areas including auditing, taxation, corporate finance, forensic accounting and business recovery.
 Chartered accountants hold influential positions within leading organisations – you are able to develop in an industry you really care about all over the world.

-There’s more to the ACA qualification than numbers.
+There’s more to the ACA qualification than number crunching.
 Successful chartered accountants will have strong people skills, creative thinking and clear communication, which are instrumental in their development.

 Depending on the area you choose to specialise in, typical tasks could include: